Droppe/Lu/README.markdown

                                      Get started @ http://iheartweb.github.com/Lu/
 ```

 Lu is developed using nodejs.
-To start contributing get node and then:
+To start contributing - get node, install the npms in package.json, and then:

 ```
 $sudo node server.js